 North Carolina vs. UConn Women's Basketball Predictions & Picks - December 10

-Sunday's game between the No. 17 UConn Huskies (5-3) and the No. 24 North Carolina Tar Heels (6-3) at Mohegan Sun Arena is expected to be a lopsided matchup, as our computer prediction projects a final score of 73-61, heavily favoring UConn to take home the win.
-Tipoff is at 5:00 PM ET on December 10.
+Sunday's contest between the No. 17 UConn Huskies (5-3) and No. 24 North Carolina Tar Heels (6-3) squaring off at Mohegan Sun Arena has a projected final score of 73-61 (based on our computer prediction) in favor of UConn, so expect a lopsided matchup.
+The game will begin at 5:00 PM ET on December 10.

-The Tar Heels came out on top in their last game 81-66 against UNC Greensboro on Wednesday.
+In their most recent matchup on Wednesday, the Tar Heels claimed an 81-66 victory over UNC Greensboro.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!